sigsum/sigsum/api.md

 - **Public key**: public key that is used to verify tree head cosignatures.

-## 5 - Domain-based rate-limit mechanism {rate-limiting}
+## 5 - Rate limiting

-Domain-based rate limiting is an optional feature of the protocol, but it is expected that all public logs will require it.
+Domain-based rate limiting is an optional feature of the protocol, but it is expected that a public logs that allows submissions from anyone will require it.
 Using this mechanism is required only for the `add-leaf` request, and it is intended to limit the rate at which leaves are added to the Merkle tree, by submitter domain.

 ### 5.1 Setup